Nasolabial Folds: Best Treatments for Smile and Laugh Lines

 These dermal fillers are placed just beneath the surface of the skin to add volume in areas where a fat pad has degraded with age, or where deep wrinkles and skin folds have become concerning.
 They plump up the skin and thereby enhance aesthetics.

 Dermal filler placement is a quick, comfortable outpatient procedure.
 For treating nasolabial fold concerns, the filler is placed either directly into the fold to add volume, or into the upper cheek to detract from the fold’s noticeability.
-Neuromodulators, like Botox, can also be used to reduce the appearance of nasolabial folds when expertly placed within the midface while having no affect on the movement of the upper lip.
+Neuromodulators, like Botox®, can also be used to reduce the appearance of nasolabial folds when expertly placed within the midface while not affect the movement of the upper lip.

 Dermal fillers will not make unsightly nasolabial folds disappear completely.
 However, they can significantly enhance their appearance.
 Note that dermal fillers are temporary solutions.
 How long they last in any one patient depends on various patient-specific factors.
 A dermatologist or plastic surgeon can determine the best treatment for you.